vijayraavi/architecture-center/docs/cloud-adoption/governance/resource-consistency/compliance-processes.md

 ## Planning, review, and reporting processes

 Cloud platforms provide an array of management tools and features that you can use to organize, provision, scale, and minimize downtime.
-Using these tools to effectively structure and operate your cloud deployments in ways that mitigate potential risks requires well thought out processes and policies in addition to close cooperation with IT Operations teams and business stakeholders.
+Using these tools to effectively structure and operate your cloud deployments in ways that remediate potential risks requires well thought out processes and policies in addition to close cooperation with IT Operations teams and business stakeholders.

 The following is a set of example processes commonly involved in the Resource Consistency discipline.
 Use these examples as a starting point when planning the processes that will allow you to continue to update Resource Consistency policy based on business change and feedback from the development and IT teams tasked with turning guidance into action.

 **Initial risk assessment and planning**: As part of your initial adoption of the Resource Consistency discipline, identify your core business risks and tolerances related to operations and IT management.
-Use this information to discuss specific technical risks with members of your IT teams and workload owners to develop a baseline set of Resource Consistency policies designed to mitigate these risks, establishing your initial governance strategy.
+Use this information to discuss specific technical risks with members of your IT teams and workload owners to develop a baseline set of Resource Consistency policies designed to remediate these risks, establishing your initial governance strategy.

 **Deployment planning**: Before deploying any asset, perform a review to identify any new operational risks.
 Establish resource requirements and expected demand patterns, and identify scalability needs and potential usage optimization opportunities.
 Also ensure backup and recovery plans are in place.